Achoulos/Data-Structures/README.md

 #Data Structures

-A repository of various data structures and sorts, and others I have written in C.
+A repository of various data structures, sorts, and others I have written in C.

 I will continually update this as I implement more!